XMMGOF/pysas/README.md

 ### Installing pySAS

-This development version of pySAS can be used with versions 20 and up of XMM-Newton SAS.
+This version of pySAS can be used with versions 20 and up of XMM-Newton SAS.
 After installing SAS [following the installation instructions](https://www.cosmos.esa.int/web/xmm-newton/sas-installation) you can then install the development version of pySAS using
 ```
 pip install xmmpysas
 ```